Patient-specific solution of the electrocorticography forward problem in deforming brain: Results

-Figs.~\ref{fig:brain-dipole-potential-unwarped} and~\ref{fig:brain-dipole-potential-projected} show the predicted distribution of electrical potential within the brain computed using the models based on the original image data, with actual and projected electrode positions, respectively, and the deformed image data.
-The difference in the topography and magnitude of the potential predicted by the models appears to be significant.
-Moreover, there is a large difference in the electrical potential at the electrodes predicted by all three models (Fig.~\ref{fig:brain-dipole-barchart}).
-The RDM and MAG between the potential computed using the original image data with the \emph{actual} electrode positions and the deformed image data for the 64 electrodes is 0.18 and 1.51, respectively.
-The RDM and MAG between the potential computed using the original image data with the \emph{projected} electrode positions and the deformed image data for the 64 electrodes is 0.61 and 0.84, respectively.
-For comparison, previous studies have suggested that an \(\mathrm{RDM} \ge 0.2\) can lead to a source localization error of up to 15~mm \citep{haueisen_etal_2000_influence,schimpf_etal_2002_dipole}.
+The difference in the topography and magnitude of the electric potential predicted by the preoperative (unwarped geometry) and the postoperative (projected electrodes and warped geometry) models appears to be significant.
+Moreover, there is a large difference in the electric potential at the electrodes predicted by the unwarped, projected and deformed models (Fig.~\ref{fig:brain-dipole-barchart}).
+The difference between the potential at the 64 electrodes computed using the original image data with the actual electrode positions and the deformed image data is relatively large with RDM of 0.19 and MAG of 1.02.
+The difference in electric potential predicted by the unwarped and warped models is significant and may be explained by the large differences in conductivity distribution due to the brain shift caused by implantation of electrodes.
+These results suggest that the incorporation of brain shift in the EEG forward model may affect the source localization significantly.
+The difference between the potential at the 64 electrodes computed using the original image data with the projected electrode positions and the deformed image data is significant with RDM of 0.53 and MAG of 0.48.
+Here, the difference can be explained in part by the increased distance between the dipole and the electrodes in the projected electrode model, in addition to the difference in the underlying brain geometry as discussed above.

 Our results for this example suggest that the modeling error introduced by using incorrect tissue geometry obtained from the original preoperative images (instead of the deformed images that correspond to the postoperative configuration of the brain with implanted electrodes) is significant and we expect this to affect the accuracy of source localization.
 Conversely, we expect that significant improvements in source localization accuracy may be realized by applying the modeling strategies proposed in this study.